Osborne says BoE may need to use unconventional monetary policy

-LONDON Chancellor George Osborne said on Wednesday that he was changing the Bank of England's remit and that the central bank may need to use unconventional monetary policy along with inflation targetting.
+LONDON Chancellor George Osborne said on Wednesday that he was changing the Bank of England's remit and that the central bank may need to use unconventional monetary policy along with inflation targeting.

 Osborne said he had run the plan by current and future Bank of England governors, Mervyn King and Mark Carney, and that they had agreed.